Why You Should Visit Cascais: 10 Reasons Why You Should Visit Cascais, Portugal🇵🇹

 Local boutiques in Cascais are amazing and if you are someone who enjoy shopping in general, then you will love it there for sure.
 You will be able to find a lot of great souvenirs to buy from these boutiques, as well as Portuguese clothings, soaps, and bath products.

-7. Enjoy the Freshly Caught Seafood
+7. Enjoy The Freshly Caught Seafood

 Portugal in general is known for its amazing seafood, Cascais was known for being a fishing town, but now it is mainly a vacation town but yet kept its fundamentals as being a fishing town.
 You can enjoy the restaurants there that offer Portugueses fish dishes such as bacalhau, octopus, seafood stews, and grilled fish.

-8. Cabo da Roca
+8. Cabo Da Roca

 Cabo da Roca forms the westernmost point of the Sintra Mountain range as well as Portugal and Europe.
 There is a lighthouse at this edge that watches over the cliffs and the rough ocean.
 Take a walk and be prepared for a panoramic view over the Atlantic ocean.
 Cabo da Roca is a great place to visit whether in Cascais or Sintra, you can reach Cabo da Roca by taking bus line 403.

-9. Boca do Inferno
+9. Boca Do Inferno

 Boca do Inferno or Hell's Mouth; is sensational location.
 There was a cave at that location before but it fell through which left behind a big hole in the cliffs.
 Because of that hole, the water nowadays hit under the arch and then explodes out of the hole, which is similar to a volcano and it's the reason it is called Hell's Mouth.
 It takes 20 minute to walk from the town centre to it, the best time to visit this spot is at sunset.